-How to Be a Christian on Your Job
+How to Be a Christian at the Workplace

 Does the person sitting across the desk from you at work know that you are a Christian?
 Do the people who have lunch with you know you serve God because you say grace before eating?
 Do those to whom you speak on the telephone know that you are a child of the Most High King because of your attitude during a dispute?

 Surely your workplace is different from your local church.
 Instead, it is testing ground to put into practice what you have been taught.